temporalio/cli/docs/schedule/create.md

 Name of the environment to read environmental variables from. (default: default)

 **--execution-timeout**
-Workflow Execution timeout, including retries and continue-as-new (seconds) (default: 0)
+Timeout (in seconds) for a WorkflowExecution, including retries and continue-as-new tasks. (default: 0)

 **--grpc-meta**
 Contains gRPC metadata to send with requests (Format: key=value).
 Values must be in a valid JSON format.

 **--input**
 Alias: **-i**
-Optional input for the Workflow in JSON format.
-Pass "null" for null values
+Optional JSON input to provide to the Workflow.
+Pass "null" for null values.

 **--input-file**
-Pass an optional input for the Workflow from a JSON file.
+Passes optional input for the Workflow from a JSON file.
 If there are multiple JSON files, concatenate them and separate by space or newline.
-Input from the command line overwrites input from the file
+Input from the command line will overwrite file input.

 **--interval**
 Interval duration, e.g. 90m, or 90m/13m to include phase offset.